In compliance with Wichita Falls Area Community Foundation’s Articles of Incorporation and Bylaws, grants are awarded

 Unrestricted Grants are generally limited to the service area defined above.

 At the discretion of the WFACF Board of Directors, all other grants can be awarded both inside and outside the service area defined above.

-Unrestricted Grants: There are two grant cycles per year, February and September.
+Unrestricted Grants: There is one grant cycle per year.
 A letter of intent (LOI) must be submitted one month prior to the grant application deadline.
 After LOI review, organizations are invited to submit the full grant application.
-Click here to access our Grant application.
+Click here to access our Grant Application.
 There is a one year waiting period after an unrestricted grant is awarded before another grant request will be considered.